Şehzade Ömer Faruk: First marriage

-Ömer Faruk and Sabiha Sultan, the daughter of Mehmed VI and Nazikeda Kadın, were in love with each other.
-When Abdulmejid asked Sabiha's hand in marriage for his son, Mehmed flatly refused as there was no such thing as a marriage between cousins.
-His mother Şehsuvar, called on Nazikeda, and succeeded in convincing her.
+Ömer Faruk and Sabiha Sultan, the daughter of Mehmed VI Vahdeddin and Nazikeda Kadın, were in love with each other.
+When Abdulmejid asked Sabiha's hand in marriage for his son, Mehmed flatly refused because between the descendants of Abdülmecid I as Mehmed VI and those of Abdülaziz as Abdülmecid II there were disagreements, due to the controversial deposition and death of Abdülaziz: Abdülaziz's family believed that he was killed in a plot hatched in favor of sons of Abdülmecid I (Murad V, Abdülhamid II, Mehmed V, Mehmed VI).
+His mother Şehsuvar, called on Sabiha's mother Nazikeda Kadın, and succeeded in convincing her.

-The marriage took place on 5 December 1919, in the pavilion of the sacred relics, Topkapı Palace.
+The marriage took place on 20 April 1920, in the pavilion of the sacred relics, Topkapı Palace.
 The marriage was performed by Şeyhülislam Hayrizade Ibrahim Efendi.
 Sabiha Sultan's deputy was Başkatip Ali Fuad Bey, and Ömer Faruk's deputy was Ömer Yaver Pasha.
-The wedding reception took place four months later on 29 April 1920 at the Yıldız Palace.
+Faruk's witnesses were İsmail Hakkı Pasha and Mehmed VI's chamberlain Naci (Eldeniz).
+The wedding reception took place at the Yıldız Palace.

-In May 1920, ten days after their wedding, Faruk and Sabiha moved to the mansion of Rumelihisarı.
-In October of the same year, Mehmed VI bought two houses for his daughters in Nişantaşı.
+In May 1920, ten days after their wedding, Faruk and Sabiha moved to a mansion in Rumelihisarı gifted to them by Sultan Vahdeddin, the Zeki Pasha Palace.
+In October of the same year, the Sultan bought two houses for his daughters in Nişantaşı.
 The mansions were known as the Twin Palaces.
 He gave one house to Ulviye Sultan, and the other to Sabiha.
 Faruk and Sabiha decided to live in Nişantaşı during the winter and Rumelihisarı in the summer.

 Issue and exile

-The couple's eldest daughter, Neslişah Sultan was born on 4 November 1921 in the Nişantaşı Palace.
-She was followed two years later by Hanzade Sultan, born on 19 September 1923 in the Dolmabahçe Palace.
+The couple's eldest daughter, Fatma Neslişah Sultan was born on 2 February 1921 in the Nişantaşı Palace.
+She was followed two years later by Zehra Hanzade Sultan, born on 12 September 1923 in the Dolmabahçe Palace.

-At the exile of the imperial family in March 1924, Ömer Faruk and his wife and daughters and his parents firstly settled in Switzerland.
-Later they moved to Nice, where her youngest daughter Necla Sultan was born on 15 May 1926.
+At the exile of the imperial family in March 1924, Ömer Faruk and his wife and daughters and his parents firstly settled in Switzerland, when Faruk and his father were when they received the sentence of exile.
+Later they moved to Nice, where her youngest daughter Necla Hibetullah Sultan was born on 16 May 1926.

+In 1930, Şehzade Ibrahim Tevfik, now penniless, and his family, came to live in Nice in a small cottage in a village nearby with his family.
+He then moved with his youngest daughter Fevziye Sultan in with his cousin Sabiha and Ömer Faruk, where he died in 1931.
+Fevziye came back to live with her mother.

+Sabiha's mother also used to come for a stay at Nice with them.
+A large room used to be assigned to her, which she shared with Şehzade Mehmed Ertuğrul, her stepson, whenever he came back from Grasse.
+In 1938, they moved to Alexandria when Nazikeda died.

 In 1940, he attended the wedding of her daughter, Neslişah Sultan and Prince Mohamed Abdel Moneim, son of Egypt's last khedive Abbas Hilmi II.
 His two other daughters, Hanzade Sultan, and Necla Sultan also married Egyptian princes, Mehmed Ali Ibrahim in 1940, and Amr Ibrahim in 1943 respectively.